 In the past, you’ve probably created complex passwords with capitals, symbols, numbers and letters.
 It may have even taken you quite some time to create these passwords.
 However, nowadays, it’s less important to create a password in this way.
 Instead, people are now creating passwords made of four random words to create an easily remembered phrase that’s difficult for a computer program to crack.

 Creating passwords that are difficult to crack are paramount in keeping your business safe.
-If large companies can get hacked, anyone can.
+If large companies with massive security resources can get hacked, anyone can.
 That being said, let’s take a look at the different facets of creating a strong password so you can avoid a personal security breach and protect your business.

 Understanding the Importance of Credential Security